HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Discovery of Providers, Payer, and Patient IDs

-Task based queries require communicating either a business identifier (such as a provider NPI, or Member ID) or a [FHIR id] to uniquely identify providers, payers, and patients.
-Business identifiers are used in many of the Payer to Provider based transactions today and the CDex Task Data Request Profile provides a explicit requirement to support them.
-Currently there is no standard way to obtain these identifiers and implementers will need to obtain them "out of band".
+Task-based queries require communicating either a business identifier (such as a provider NPI, or Member ID) or a [FHIR id] to uniquely identify providers, payers, and patients.
+Business identifiers are used in many of the Payer to Provider based transactions today and the CDex Task Data Request Profile provides an explicit requirement to support them.
+Currently, there is no standard way to obtain these identifiers and implementers will need to obtain them "out of band".

 The patient's [FHIR id] is a prerequisite to performing  FHIR RESTful Direct Queries.
 See [this section](direct-query.html#discovery-of-patient-fhir-ids) for how to discover the patient's FHIR id.
 </div><!-- new-content -->

-It is anticipated other efforts such as [FHIR at Scale Taskforce (FAST)] will provide a long term solution to the issue of FHIR id discovery.
+It is anticipated other efforts such as [FHIR at Scale Taskforce (FAST)] will provide a long-term solution to the issue of FHIR id discovery.
 {:.stu-note}

 ### Fetching the Data

 It is up to the Data Source to set the status of each Task as appropriate. (see the [Task state machine] diagram in the FHIR specification for more background on Task transitions).
 When the task is completed, the Data Consumer fetches the data of interest which is referenced by `Task.output`.
-The Task can refer to external resources which can be subsequently fetched by the Data Consumer, or it can refer to a searchset Bundle [contained] within the Task resource itself. <span class="bg-success" markdown="1">  As documented [here](direct-query.html#read-warning), when signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
+The Task can refer to external resources which can be subsequently fetched by the Data Consumer, or it can refer to a search set Bundle [contained] within the Task resource itself. <span class="bg-success" markdown="1">  As documented [here](direct-query.html#read-warning), when signatures are required, the Data Consumer must use a [FHIR RESTful search] instead of [FHIR RESTful read].
 In the circumstances of a contained Bundle, the bundle does not have an independent existence.
 By using a contained Bundle, the Data Source can provide information to Data Consumers who can not perform a direct query.
-For example the Data Consumer's can only access the patient's data via FHIR RESTful reads or searches if they are authorized to access it.
-Since the Data Source controls the release of information contained in Bundle, patient privacy and security is maintained.</span><!-- new-content -->
+For example, the Data Consumer can only access the patient's data via FHIR RESTful reads or searches if they are authorized to access it.
+Since the Data Source controls the release of information contained in the Bundle, patient privacy and security is maintained.</span><!-- new-content -->